These terms and conditions govern your use of the website alphaminr.com and its related

 $

-Salaries and related costs increased $223 million, or 5.7%, in the first quarter of 2025 as compared to the year-ago period, primarily due to increased pay as a result of the increase in flying activity, a 4.5% increase in headcount, and increase in pay rates for eligible employee groups.
+Salaries and related costs increased $232 million, or 5.4%, in the third quarter of 2025 as compared to the year-ago period, primarily due to increased pay as a result of the increase in flying activity, a 5.1% increase in headcount, and an increase in pay rates for eligible employee groups.

-Landing fees and other rent increased $69 million, or 8.6%, in the first quarter of 2025 as compared to the year-ago period, primarily due to rate increases at various airports and higher landed weight volume due to increased flight activity.
+Landing fees and other rent increased $136 million, or 15.7%, in the third quarter of 2025 as compared to the year-ago period, primarily due to rate increases at various airports and higher landed weight volume due to increased flight activity.

-Regional capacity purchase increased $65 million, or 11.1%, in the first quarter of 2025 as compared to the year-ago period, primarily due to an approximately 17% increase in regional capacity.
+Regional capacity purchase increased $35 million, or 5.3%, in the third quarter of 2025 as compared to the year-ago period, primarily due to an approximately 10% increase in regional flying activity.

-For details on the Company's Special charges (credits), see Note 10 to the financial statements included in Part I, Item 1 of this report for additional information.
+For details on the Company's Special charges, see Note 10 to the financial statements included in Part I, Item 1 of this report.

-Other operating expenses increased $178 million, or 8.3%, in the first quarter of 2025 as compared to the year ago period, primarily due to an increase in flying activity, including increased costs for onboard catering and amenities, ground and cargo handling, airport lounge operations and passenger services, as well as expenditures related to employee uniforms and information technology projects and services.
+Other operating expenses increased $242 million, or 10.5%, in the third quarter of 2025 as compared to the year-ago period, primarily due to an increase in flying activity and on-board passengers, including increased costs for onboard catering, ground handling and passenger services, crew-related expenses, as well as expenditures related to information technology projects and services.

 Nonoperating Income (Expense